Basic Algebra Skills Course Syllabus

 assignments as they are assigned.

-grade will be taken for each subsequent unexecused absence
+grade will be taken for each subsequent unexecused absence.
+Please do not

 you return to class.